Firefox options, preferences and settings

 The Security panel contains optionspreferences related to keeping your web browsing safe.
 For more information, see Security and passwords settings.

 The Sync panel lets you set up or manage a Firefox Sync account.
 Firefox Sync is a service that lets you synchronize your bookmarks, history, passwords and open tabs with another copy of Firefox – like one on another computer or on a mobile phone.
-For more information, see How do I set up Firefox Sync?, How do I set up Firefox Sync?, and How do I choose what types of information to sync on Firefox?.
+For more information, see How do I set up Sync on my computer? and How do I choose what types of information to sync on Firefox?.

-The Advanced panel contains optionspreferences for settings that aren't used that often, such as checking to see if Firefox is the default browser, clearing the disk cache, settings for Firefox updates, and various advanced settings that only certain people may need.
-For more information, see Advanced settings for accessibility, browsing, system defaults, network, updates, and encryption.
+The Advanced panel contains optionspreferences for settings that aren't used that often, such as clearing the disk cache, proxy settings, settings for Firefox updates, and various advanced settings that only certain people may need.
+For more information, see Advanced panel - Accessibility, browsing, network, updates, and other advanced settings in Firefox.